fenago/apache-tomcat/lab_guides/md/Lab_7.md

 There are some chances where the JVM is over utilized in the application.
 To view the memory allocation for the JVM instance, you can use the command-line utility,` jmap`.
-This command comes with JDK 1.6.
 It\'s a Java utility, which determines the entire memory allocation of the Tomcat instance.

 ```